/

 }

-Strings are encrypted, class and method names are obfuscated, and constants are transformed.
+Strings are encrypted, class and method names are obfuscated, constants are transformed, and control flow is restructured with opaque predicates.

 Next Steps